-While accidents involving trucks routinely result in severe injuries and fatalities, most are preventable.
+While truck accidents routinely result in severe injuries and fatalities, most are preventable.
 According to the U.S. Department of Transportation, many trucking accidents are due to operator-related causes like driving while tired, distracted, impaired, or too fast for the road or weather conditions.
-Injured parties and their families must then face the fact that someone else’s negligence caused their injuries or, worse, the loss of their loved one.
+Injured parties and their families must then face that someone else’s negligence caused their injuries or, worse, the loss of their loved one.

 Tractor-trailer accident claims are generally based on negligence.
 To hold a truck operator, owner, company, or manufacturer responsible, the injured party must prove the following elements: